tdslaine/install_pulse_node/README.md

 This guide will help you install and run the Pulse Node using the provided `setup_pulse_node.sh` script.

+donations accepted so I might be able to work on mainnet too 😃

+erc20: 0xCB00d822323B6f38d13A1f951d7e31D9dfDED4AA

 ## Prerequisites

 - A Unix-based operating system (e.g., Ubuntu, Debian)